 And if you value improving yourself, you can:

-♦ take part-time day, evening or correspondence courses
+– take a part-time day, evening or correspondence courses

 We also need leisure as a time for renewing ourselves and building up our positives.
 Having our three R’s – rest, recreation, and relaxation – often restores and reestablishes our positive focus, giving us a refreshed outlook on things and a balanced perspective.

 No matter how hard we try to separate our work lives from our home and family lives, they are inseparable.
 What happens in one area inevitably spills over into the other.
-Our actions, thoughts and feelings, our physical, psychological and spiritual well-being are all tied together in the one whole person we are.
-That’s why it’s crucial for us to look after and balance our needs and values both at work and away from it.
+Our actions, thoughts, and feelings, our physical, psychological and spiritual well-being are all tied together in the one whole person we are.
+We must look after and balance our needs and values both at work and away from it.

-Just as our bodies, our vehicles, and our homes need constant maintenance, so do our attitudes.
-Some positives we have never remained the same; they are on-going, dynamic and ever changing.
+Just like our bodies, our vehicles, and our homes need constant maintenance, so do our attitudes.
+Some positives we have never remained the same; they are on-going, dynamic and ever-changing.
 Taking time out to recharge and rejuvenate ourselves ensures we always have a healthy supply of positives.